Dylmoco/smoothr/README.md

 The storefront SDK is automatically built and deployed by GitHub Actions so no manual build step is required.

-Use `npm run bundle:webflow-checkout` from the repository root to rebuild only the Webflow checkout script.

 During the build a helper script (`storefronts/scripts/check-sdk.js`) verifies that required exports exist and that no compiled file still contains `import.meta.env`.
 The build fails if any such reference is found.